Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Ava nodded her understanding.
 "But Saudi Arabia itself didn’t do so well."
 She noted.

 "Exactly."
-Simon nodded. ”The country’s economy was still founded in oil.
-Declining oil industry means declining employment, declining wages, and all the people who made a living selling goods and services to the oil industry and its workers, they all started to lose jobs and money too, their labour pool of foreign workers dried up...Throw in some safety cock-ups around the Hajj badly hurting their tourism industry, and Saudi Arabia’s been in a recession for five years now.”
+Simon nodded.
+"The country’s economy was still founded in oil.
+Declining oil industry means declining employment, declining wages, and all the people who made a living selling goods and services to the oil industry and its workers, they all started to lose jobs and money too, their labour pool of foreign workers dried up...Throw in some safety cock-ups around the Hajj badly hurting their tourism industry, and Saudi Arabia’s been in a recession for five years now."

 "Surely we’re never going to be rid of oil entirely?"
 Sean asked.

 "Not plastics."
 Ava agreed.
-“But gasoline?
-The market for that’s going to be a fraction of what it used to be when it finally settles.”
+"But gasoline?
+The market for that’s going to be a fraction of what it used to be when it finally settles."

 "And there’s the problem."
 Simon continued.
-“Saudi Arabia just isn’t as rich as it used to be.
+"Saudi Arabia just isn’t as rich as it used to be.
 In fact it’s imploding.
 They’ve already had to cut spending in all sorts of ways.
-Artificial reefs and peninsula projects have been abandoned, cities in the desert have shrunk because they just couldn’t afford the water… and military spending has been slashed.”
+Artificial reefs and peninsula projects have been abandoned, cities in the desert have shrunk because they just couldn’t afford the water… and military spending has been slashed."

 "Oh boy."
 Ava sighed, realising where this was going.
-“The Caliphate.”
+"The Caliphate."

 "The so-called Caliphate," Simon gently corrected her.
-“In what used to be Syria.
+"In what used to be Syria.
 Yes.
 They’ve had their eye on Mecca and Medina for years: the Masjid al-Haram and Al-Masjid an-Nabawi are two of the three most sacred places in Sunni Islam.
 If the Caliphate were to annexe those cities, it’d be a major propaganda victory for them.
-Recruitment would boom, and it’s high enough already.”
+Recruitment would boom, and it’s high enough already."

 "Where’s the third?"
 Sean asked.

 "Jerusalem."
 Simon told him.
-“But the Israelis are a much tougher nut than the Saudis, and the Palestinians are… never mind.
+"But the Israelis are a much tougher nut than the Saudis, and the Palestinians are… never mind.
 Point is, they don’t have a shot at Jerusalem any time soon.
-But they *might* have a shot at Mecca and Medina if not for...”
+But they *might* have a shot at Mecca and Medina if not for..."

 He zoomed the map out a bit. "...Pakistan.
 Like I said, Saudi Arabia’s collapsing, and because nobody in the region wants that they’ve been channeling aid and supplies to the Saudis for years, much to Iran and Russia’s alarm.
 In Pakistan’s case, a large part of that aid has been military - just like the Saudis and the so-called Caliphate, Pakistan are Sunni too, and they’re keen *not* to see the holy cities fall into Caliphate hands.
 So, they’ve been loaning all sorts of things: Training, special forces, a warship or two… and of course their air force can reach anywhere in the region just fine."